Global Commitments Related to Gender-Based Violence

-The international community has made several landmark global commitments related to gender justice.
+The international community has made several landmark global commitments related to gender-based violence (GBV).
 These are important reference points not only for policy analysis and advocacy, but also for program design.

 Sustainable Development Goals